 It is the most amazing, growing time in the physical world.
 When you offer the opportunity to a spirit to come through you, if you will stand and nurture and protect that being, you have already decided this before they come.
 It is done in the place of learning, in between lifetimes.
 You make a promise.
-There are always amazing promises that is why no one parent without some degree of work and great, great growth.
+There are always amazing promises.
+That is why no one parents without some degree of work and great, great growth.

 I want to say from spirit that there is nothing but honor and love that you choose these paths.